-Whether you’re a current student or potential employer, don’t hesitate to contact The Office of Career Services, at (812) 288-8878 or by e-mail CareerServices@mid-america.edu with any questions.
+Whether you’re a current student, alumnus or potential employer, don’t hesitate to contact the College at (812) 288-8878 or by e-mail CareerServices@mid-america.edu with any questions.

 Mid-America College of Funeral Service provides a Job Board to connect students to employers and to provide access to opportunities through funeral service business, local community, and across the United States.
 Here, students can find meaningful opportunities that can support their funeral service educational pursuits and personal skills.
 Positions are posted throughout the year and updated daily.
 Jobs are not assigned; students must contact the employer directly to apply for an employment position.

 The College provides online students with access to academic support in the classroom through study groups.
-Study groups allow peers to meet weekly to study, prepare, and organize course materials with the support of a College facilitator or a Work Study Student.
-The study group will be facilitated through the College’s Go-To-Webinar system.
+Study groups allow peers to meet weekly to study, prepare, and organize course materials with the support of a college facilitator.
+The study group will be facilitated through the College’s Microsoft Teams platform.
 On-Campus students utilize the College’s library for all study-groups.
 This is a great way for students to strengthen their knowledge of funeral service concepts and prepare for the National Board Exam.

-If you would like to set up a study group for your class, please contact your Distance Learning Coordinator at DLCoordinator@mid-america.edu or call (812) 288-8878.
+Students who would like to set up a study group for a class, please contact your Academic Advisor via e-mail or call (812) 288-8878.

 The Office of Student Records exists to serve the needs of the students, both on-campus and online, and to safeguard the integrity of the students’ educational record.
 Records services include requests for transcripts, FERPA information, support of diploma processing, mandated student record keeping, maintenance of student records, information on the College Catalog, Student Handbook, and Academic Calendar.